AvramenkoMarina/image-generator/README.md

 # AI Image Generator

 ## Short Explanation
 This project is a simple AI-powered image generator.
-Users can enter a text prompt, and the application generates an image using the [Replicate API](https://replicate.com/) with the model `black-forest-labs/flux-1.1-pro`.
+Users can enter a text prompt, and the application generates an image using the [Replicate API](https://replicate.com/).
 The project consists of a React frontend and an Express backend, deployed together.

 ---
 ## Demo